Bench vise improvement?

 When I restored my Wiltons, I did away with the handles on the swivel nuts and just use a wrench on them.

-Lol, this is why I’ve done away with all my machine vises where they can be deleted.
+Lol, this is why I’ve done away with rotating bases on all my machine vises where they can be deleted.
 Unfortunately this is not always the deal with bench vises.
-Interestingly my favorite vises(the wood vise and a little cheap tile vise minus the tilt mechanism) don’t have any extra mechanisms.
+Interestingly my favorite vises(the wood vise and a little cheap tilt vise minus the tilt mechanism) don’t have any extra mechanisms.

 Back